Continuing JSP Course Registration

 Remember that in addition to the four areas you need two electives to complete the certificate, and two of your courses need to be upper division.

-Required Courses Offered in Fall 2025
+Area Courses Offered in Fall 2026:

 Area 1